danielpuehringer/01556470-object-detection-for-construction-site-timelapses/Assignment2-Hacking.md

 5. The training of the ResNet50 model will generate a model file which is the final result of this project.

 ## Error metric I specified
-- Initaly accuracy, however after conducting more research, I decided for the F1 score.
+- Initially accuracy, however after conducting more research, I decided for the F1 score.
 - I calculate multiple metrics for my ResNet50 model though

 ## Target value of F1 metric that I want to achieve